 - Only permits of at least 3 months in duration are eligible for refunds.

-- Individuals who purchase a permit may return it within ten business days for a full refund.
-The permit must be returned to Transportation Services.
+- Individuals who purchased a permit of at least 3 months in duration may return it to Transportation Services within ten days of purchase for a full refund.

-- After the ten day period, individuals can receive a partial refund for any unused month.
+- After the ten day period, individuals who purchased a permit of at least 3 months in duration can receive a partial refund for any unused month.

 - Individuals who lose their parking permit may purchase a replacement at Transportation Services.
 They must sign an affidavit stating the permit was lost and that they will forfeit the original permit if found.

 - Individuals who have their permits stolen must report the theft before receiving a replacement.
 They must complete an affidavit form stating the permit was stolen, include the case number.
 If the original is recovered, it must be forfeited to Transportation Services.

 - Permits are only valid for use in vehicles registered with Transportation Services.
 Vehicles that do not display the proper permit will be cited.
 The permit holder is responsible for any and all citations issued in connection with his or her permit.

 - Citations issued by the University of Oregon must be paid at the Business Affairs Office or Transportation Services within 10 days of the citation date.

 - Parking citation fines double if unpaid within 30 days of date of issue.

 - Making payment: